DotNetExtension/BlazorDesktop/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs to the issue tracker, or elsewhere in public.
+> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
 Instead sensitive bugs must be sent by email to <andrew.babbitt@outlook.com>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: